peteroupc/peteroupc.github.io/colorgen.md

 There are several methods of finding the kind or kinds of colors that appear most prominently in a collection of colors (including a raster image).

 One simple way to do so (called _averaging_) is to&mdash;
-- add all the RGB colors (or a sample of them) in the collection of colors, then
+- add all the RGB colors (or a sample of them) in the collection of colors (for RGB colors, adding two colors means adding each of their components individually), then
 - divide the result by the number of pixels added this way.

-(For RGB colors, adding two colors means adding each of their components individually.)
 Note that for best results, this technique needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).

 A second, more complicated technique is called [_color quantization_](https://en.wikipedia.org/wiki/Color_quantization), where the collection of colors is reduced to a small set of colors (for example, ten to twenty).
 The quantization algorithm is too complicated to discuss in the document.
 Again, for best results, color quantization needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).